About Us

 There are two different ways Ashtanga Yoga is taught: led and Mysore style.

-In led classes, the teacher stands at the front of the class and announces the sequence of asanas while counting to pace the students.
-The teacher also occasionally offers hands-on adjustments.
+In led classes, the teacher stands at the front and announces the sequence of asanas while counting to pace the students.
+The teacher may also offer hands-on adjustments.

-In Mysore style classes, the teacher simply says, Begin.
-Sometimes, the students all begin with a mantra and then the teacher says, Begin.
-After that utterance, each student individually starts the sequence at the pace of their own breath.
-Printed out charts of the sequence will sometimes be provided for reference.
+In Mysore style classes, the teacher simply says, “Begin.”
+Sometimes the students begin with a mantra, then individually go through the sequence at their own pace.
+Printed charts may be available for reference.

 pratap-rawat